EudyContreras/Othello-FX/README.md

 ### Disclaimer

 All background images including the logo were not made by me and I do not claim ownership of these images.
-I would like to thanks the awesome artist and creators of the images for making them public.
-If there is any problem with the use of those images please contact me so we can solve it.
-Once again props to the artists.
+I would like to thank the awesome artists and creators of the images for making them public.
+If there is any problem with the use of these images please contact me so we can solve it.
+Once again. props to the artists.